thebigbad/updatemuffler/README.md

-Nagger Stomper
+updatemuffler
 ============
-Nagger Stomper prevents NoScript and friends from bothering you with "Successful Update" pages by closing tabs that are opened to known nag pages.
+Prevents NoScript and friends from bothering you with "Successful Update" pages by closing tabs that are opened to blacklisted pages.

 Installation
 ============

-### For Use
+### For Normal Use

     make

-Then open naggerstomper.xpi in Firefox
+Then open updatemuffler.xpi in Firefox

 ### For Development